Skip to content

 The peninsula has nine golf-grade towns.
 The East Neuk strings together Crail, Anstruther, Pittenweem, St Monans and Elie on twenty miles of coast — fishing villages turned commuter villages, all within walking distance of links courses that have been there since before tourism was a recognised industry.
 North of the Tay, the Angus links circuit at Carnoustie, Panmure and Montrose is technically not Fife — but it sits on the same continuous strip of east-coast linksland, and the visitor who treats them as separate trips is paying for two flights when one would have done.

-Green fees in this region run from £25 at Anstruther's nine-hole clifftop course to £295 at the Old Course in peak season.
-The middle ground — Kingsbarns at £295, Carnoustie at £265, Crail at £75 — is where most rounds happen, and where the editorial decisions get hardest.
+Green fees in this region run from £35 at Anstruther's nine-hole clifftop course to £399+ at Kingsbarns and £345 at the Old Course in peak season.
+The middle ground — Carnoustie at £265, Crail at £75, the Jubilee and Eden at St Andrews — is where most rounds happen, and where the editorial decisions get hardest.
 We've reviewed nine courses across Fife and Angus that earn the green fee they charge, plus four that quietly outperform their price.

 The headline courses